sreeise/graph-rs-sdk/README.md

 ### OneDrive API - Built with Rust

+Disclaimer:
+This project is a work in progress and is not on yet on crates.io.
+Since a good part of this API is unstable, it should not be used in production.

-Still in very early development.
-OAuth2 authentication is the main priority.
+Currently, OAuth2 authentication is the main priority.
 The current implementation is fully built to handle web or native clients for personal and business accounts.
-However, the api is still a work in progress and subject to change.
+Most of the OAuth parts will stay the same.

+Only Linux has been tested to work.
+Windows and MacOS may work but is not guaranteed.

 ### The following is a list of the current work next to be done:

     1. JWT validation.
 See issue/bug https://github.com/sreeise/rust-onedrive/issues/4
     2. Access Token updates based upon expires in field.
-See https://github.com/sreeise/rust-onedrive/issues/5
+See https://github.com/sreeise/rust-onedrive/issues/5 Timestamps were added to AccessTokens but there is not checks for expiration yet.
+    3. Traits for downloading/moving/uploading and various other actions for drive files.

 Requires Rust nightly: